-It’s crazy to think that an average of 95 million posts are uploaded onto Instagram every single day.
-Even in our own networks, we are bombarded with numerous photos on a daily basis that we often succumb to an aimless scroll — seeing but not really retaining.
+It’s crazy to think that an average of 95 million posts are uploaded onto Instagram daily.
+Even in our own networks, we are bombarded with numerous photos daily that we often succumb to an aimless scroll — seeing but not really retaining.

 When it comes to social media for apartments, we pause to see something that really catches our eye.
 Whether it’s vibrant food or a scenic location, something about that image stops us in our tracks.

 Here are some tips on how to enhance your multifamily marketing strategy: